vogelito/glacierprotocol/_docs/withdrawal/ethereum.md

         [iOS](https://itunes.apple.com/us/app/qr-reader-for-iphone/id368494609?mt=8),
         [Android](https://play.google.com/store/apps/details?id=com.application_4u.qrcode.barcode.scanner.reader.flashlight&hl=en).
     2. Transfer the signed transaction data to a non-quarantined computer.
-        1. Use the smartphone's QR code reader to read the QR code.
+        1. Use the smartphone's QR code reader to read the QR code(s).
         2. Visually inspect that the hex code is the same and send it to yourself using a messaging app which you can access from a laptop.